webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 Video sample storage in the generic binding uses a simple mapping to frames defined in the codec specification.
 The height and width in the Visual Sample Entry are specified in square pixels.
 If the video pixels are not square, then a 'pasp' box MUST be included.
-ALTREF frames MUST be part of a superframe structure.
+Altref (alternate reference) frames MUST be part of a superframe structure.

-Note: VP8 does not support superframes, and so it is not possible to carry VP8 using this specification if the VP8 stream includes ALTREF frames.[^1]
+Note: VP8 does not support superframes, and so it is not possible to carry VP8 using this specification if the VP8 stream includes altref frames.[^1]

 Carriage of HDR Metadata